xlladdins/xll/docs/Excel4MacrosH-P.md

 | 25              | D Sheet        |
 | 26              | E Sheet        |

-Scale    is a number representing the percentage to increase or decrease the size of the sheet.
+Scale&nbsp;&nbsp;&nbsp;&nbsp;is a number representing the percentage to increase or decrease the size of the sheet.
 All scaling retains the aspect ratio of the original.

   - > To specify a percentage of reduction or enlargement, set scale to
     > the percentage.